FerretCode-Freelancing/.github/profile/README.md

 # FerretCode Freelancing

 ## Intro
 Hey everyone!
 This is the organization for my freelancing business called FerretCode Freelancing.
-All of my open source projects for the business will be hosted here.
+All open source projects for the business will be hosted here.

 ## Projects
 - [frrt.space](https://github.com/FerretCode-Freelancing/website) FerretCode Freelancing Website